Ngorongoro Crater

 Walking on Stilts: A Day at Lake Magadi, Tanzania

-If you ever find yourself on the floor of the Ngorongoro Crater, your eyes will likely be drawn to the massive lions or the rare black rhinos.
-But if you look toward the shimmering, salt-crusted edges of Lake Magadi, you’ll find one of the most elegant (and slightly comedic) sights in East Africa: the Black-winged Stilt.
+If you find yourself on the floor of the Ngorongoro Crater in 2026, your eyes will likely be drawn to the "Big Five"—massive lions or the rare black rhino.
+However, if you look toward the shimmering, salt-crusted edges of Lake Magadi, you’ll discover one of the most elegant sights in East Africa: the Black-winged Stilt (Himantopus himantopus).

 The "Supermodel" of the Soda Lake

-• The Menu: They use those sharp beaks to peck at brine flies, larvae, and small crustaceans that thrive in the alkaline waters.
+• Alkaline Menu: They use sharp beaks to peck at brine flies, larvae, and small crustaceans that thrive in the mineral-rich waters.

 Wildebeests of the Ngorongoro Crater: Why they Never Leave